Unpadded7085/acmewidgetco/README.md

 In the future, a database implementation would be made to persist the data.
 A SQL database like MySQL or PostgreSQL would probably be best for this.

+More testing is needed but is not included due to time constraints.
+I have included one unit test and integration test for the store using the provided example test cases.

+My personal development environment uses NixOS, so this is why I've included that complexity here.